A comparison of approaches to improve worst-case predictive model performance over patient subpopulations: Results

-For models that predict in-hospital mortality using data drawn from the STARR database, we observe differences in the performance characteristics of models learned with pooled ERM across subpopulations defined by stratification on age, sex, and race and ethnicity (Supplementary Figure \ref{fig:starr_mortality_performance}).
-With few exceptions, the approaches assessed did not improve on the models trained with pooled ERM, in terms of performance metrics assessed overall, in the worst-case, and on each subpopulation (Figure \ref{fig:starr_mortality_performance_relative}).
+With few exceptions, the approaches assessed did not improve on the models for in-hospital mortality trained with pooled ERM using the STARR database, in terms of performance metrics assessed overall, in the worst-case, and on each subpopulation (Figure \ref{fig:starr_mortality_performance_relative}).
 We observe that balanced sampling and stratified training approaches generally did not improve performance, except for improvements in calibration for some cases: balanced sampling improved calibration for the Black population (change in ACE [95\% CI]: -0.0035 [-0.0089, -0.00048]; Figure \ref{fig:starr_mortality_performance_relative}J) and stratified training improved calibration for the 18-30 and 30-45 age groups (-0.0030 [-0.0052, -0.00058] and -0.0027 [-0.0044, -0.0016], respectively; Figure \ref{fig:starr_mortality_performance_relative}H).
-Model selection based on the worst-case AUC over subpopulations improved the overall AUC (change in overall AUC [95\% CI]: 0.0067 [0.0012,0.16], 0.0067 [0.0083, 0.14], 0.0072 [0.0013, 0.16] for stratification based on age, sex, and race and ethnicity, respectively; Figure \ref{fig:starr_mortality_performance_relative}A), but these improvements were not reflected in improvements in worst-case or subpopulation AUC, with the exception of an improvement in the AUC for patients in the ``Other'' race and ethnicity category (change in AUC [95\% CI]: 0.13 [0.0025, 0.027]; Figure \ref{fig:starr_mortality_performance_relative}E).
+Model selection based on the worst-case AUC over subpopulations improved the overall AUC (change in overall AUC [95\% CI]: 0.0067 [0.0012, 0.016], 0.0067 [0.0083, 0.014], 0.0072 [0.0013, 0.016] for stratification based on age, sex, and race and ethnicity, respectively; Figure \ref{fig:starr_mortality_performance_relative}A), but these improvements were not reflected in improvements in worst-case or subpopulation AUC, with the exception of an improvement in the AUC for patients in the ``Other'' race and ethnicity category (change in AUC [95\% CI]: 0.013 [0.0025, 0.027]; Figure \ref{fig:starr_mortality_performance_relative}E) and an improvement in AUC for the female population (change in AUC [95\% CI]: 0.0070 [0.00019, 0.015]; Figure \ref{fig:starr_mortality_performance_relative}I).
 Furthermore, model selection on the basis of the worst-case AUC criteria increased overall calibration error (Figure \ref{fig:starr_mortality_performance_relative}F) and failed to improve the calibration error or the loss for any subpopulation, with the exception of the patients in the 30-45 age group (Figure \ref{fig:starr_mortality_performance_relative}H,M).